prograhammer/vue-library-template/README.md

 - `npm run dev`: The development server for your docs site.

-- `npm run build`: Production ready build of your library as an ES6 module (via UMD), ready to import into another project via npm!
+- `npm run build`: Production ready build of your library as an ES6 module (via UMD), ready to import into another project via npm.

 - `npm run build:docs`: Production ready build of your docs site for your library.
-Put this build online so you can demo your library to the world and provide documentation!
+Put this build online so you can demo your library to the world and provide documentation.

 - `npm run build:all`: Shortcut to build both library and docs.

+- `prepublish`: Npm prepublish hook so you can run `npm publish` and both your library and docs are built first.

 ## What's So Different from the Vue-cli Webpack Template